 If you’re at least 65 years old or disabled, you can get health coverage through Medicare, even if you’re still working.
 This program has several parts, each with its own costs and types of coverage.

-- Part B. Medicare Part B covers doctors’ visits, outpatient care, some forms of medical equipment, and some types of home health care.
+- Part B. Medicare Part B covers preventive care and all health care services needed to diagnose or treat an illness.
+This includes doctors’ visits, mental health care, and some forms of medical equipment.
 There is a premium for Part B coverage that varies depending on your income.
-If you make less than $85,000 per year (or $170,000 for a couple), you’ll pay a premium of $135.50 per month for the year 2019.
-People with higher incomes pay higher premiums, up to a maximum of $460.50 per month.
-In addition, Part B coverage has a $185 yearly deductible and 20% coinsurance for most services.
+If you make less than $88,000 per year (or $176,000 for a couple), you’ll pay a premium of $148.50 per month for the year 2021.
+People with higher incomes pay higher premiums, up to a maximum of $504.90 per month.
+In addition, Part B coverage has a $203 yearly deductible and 20% coinsurance for most services.

 - Part C. There are many services Medicare Parts A and B don’t cover, including long-term care, dental care, vision care, hearing, and health and wellness services.
-To cover these costs, Medicare users have the option of purchasing a Medicare Part C plan from a private insurer.
-Coverage and costs – including premiums, deductibles, and coinsurance – vary depending on which plan you choose.
+To cover these costs, Medicare users have the option of purchasing a Medicare Part C plan, also called Medicare Advantage, from a private insurer.
+Coverage and costs — including premiums, deductibles, and coinsurance — vary depending on which plan you choose.

 When you add up the premiums, deductibles, and coinsurance for all four parts of Medicare, the total cost can be quite high.
-According to a 2017 analysis by The Motley Fool, the average American on Medicare pays $635 per month out of pocket.
+According to a 2020 analysis by AARP, the average American on Medicare pays $483.42 per month out of pocket.
 For people with chronic health conditions, such as diabetes or congestive heart failure, the cost can be considerably higher.

 So even if you’re eligible for Medicare, you might be better off sticking with a Marketplace plan, especially if you can get a subsidy for it.
 However, as this fact sheet on Medicare and Marketplace plans explains, you can’t receive a subsidy for a Marketplace plan if you’re eligible for premium-free Medicare Part A. This applies to you if you’re receiving Social Security or Railroad Retirement Board benefits, are eligible to receive them, or if either you or your spouse had a government job that qualifies you for Medicare coverage.